rab547/Coffee-Chat-Generator/README.md

 ## What it does

 - Drafts outreach emails using your details and targets you provide (role, company, person, context).
+Utilizes Groq API for LLM based email generation.
 - Parses your resume to auto-pull highlights and talking points (via `ResumeParser/`).
 - Integrates with Gmail to create drafts or send emails (via `GmailAPI.py` and `EmailSend.py`).
 - Checks calendar availability for proposing times (via `GoogleCalendarAPI/` and `GCal_credentials.json`).